 The company provides short-term and long-term disability coverage under the Disability Plan to all full-time salaried employees.
-Part-time employees and employees on pre-paid retirement are not eligible for disability benefits.
+Part-time employees are not eligible for disability benefits.
 Because you do not have to make an election for disability benefits, these coverages will not appear as an option when you enroll for benefits.
 Your benefit will be reduced by any additional benefits you are eligible for, such as workers' compensation and Social Security disability.

-SHORT-TERM DISABILITY (STD) BENEFITS
+Short-Term Disability (STD) Benefits